 Each host territory location is unique and has its own pattern of challenges to be monitored.
 Figure 10 has three charts showing only host-responsible delays per 10,000 train miles, by host railroad.
-Overall, for Q3 FY 2024-25, the host-responsible delay rate within BNSF territory decreased by 60.4 percent, in NCTD territory decreased by 17.2 percent, in SCRRA territory decreased by 14.5 percent.
+Overall, for Q3 FY 2024-25, the host-responsible delay rate within BNSF territory decreased by 60.4 percent, in NCTD territory decreased by 17.2 percent, in SCRRA territory decreased by 14.5 percent. and in UPRR territory decreased by 11.1 percent.

-The second chart in Figure 10 clearly illustrates what the prominent delay contributors1 were within each host territory in Q3 FY 2024-25.
+The second chart in Figure 10 clearly illustrates what the prominent delay contributors were within each host territory in Q3 FY 2024-25.
 In BNSF territory, the top delay types were signal delays and freight train interference.
 In NCTD and SCRRA territory, the top delay types were commuter train interference and passenger train interference.
 In UP territory, the top delay types were signal delays and passenger train interference.

-1 Refer to Figure 9 for definitions of three-letter delay codes.
+&lt;sup>1 Refer to Figure 9 for definitions of three-letter delay codes.